MonashDataFluency/python-workshop-base/workshops/docs/modules/working_with_data.md

-The **pandas function `describe`** will return descriptive stats including: mean, median, max, min, std and count for a particular column in the data.
-Pandas' `describe` function will only return summary values for columns containing numeric data.
+The **pandas function `describe`** will return descriptive stats including: mean, median, max, min, std and count for a particular column in the data. **Note** Pandas' `describe` function will only return summary values for columns containing numeric data.